davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 The intensity of the effect is expressed in number of beats per second and is adjustable:

 * number of beats per second at key 60, which is "C" in the middle of the keyboard;
-* evolution of the number of beats according to the note, dividing or multiplying the number of beats by a constant factor from one octave to another.
+* evolution of the number of beats according to the note, dividing or multiplying the number of beats by a constant factor from one octave to another (value "1" means that the number of beats will be constant all over the keyboard).

 ![Detuning tool](images/tool_detune.png "Detuning tool")